robang74/roberto-a-foglietta/323-ai-driven-fact-check-can-sistemically-fail.md

 Sometimes, when complexity gets into the picture, theory and practice have quite different outcomes.
 So, some years of observation of the first working prototype is a must, for safety and to secure the asset (aka lowering the ROI in short-terms in such a way it can provide higher ROI in long terms, said as a financial bro).

----

-INFORMATION ABOUT THIS CHINESE REACTOR
+...

+#### Information about this chinese reactor

+[!CITE]
 Chinese scientists successfully refueled a molten salt thorium reactor without shutting it down — something never done before.
 This reactor, located in a secret facility in the Gobi Desert, generates 2 megawatts of electricity, enough to power 2,000 homes.
 It’s based on a design first tested in the US in the 1960s but later shelved.
 China used that declassified research and built on it for decades.

-[...]

-Full Facebook post can be read here: lnkd.in/dyvdFx_W

----

-PERPLEXITY AI FACT-CHECKING
+[/CITE]

+- Source: [post](https://www.facebook.com/photo.php?fbid=9877296489057202&set=a.231706290282985&type=3&ref=embed_post) and its [transcription](data/323-ai-driven-fact-check-can-sistemically-fail-reactor.txt#?target=_blank) on Facebook

+...

+#### Perplexity AI fact-checking

 1. The text you provided [original FB post in full, without the photo] is largely accurate and well supported by multiple recent news and open-source intelligence (OSINT) reports about China's thorium molten salt reactor breakthrough. -- lnkd.in/dU59MmRE